abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 }
 ```

 > You can always create any self-signed certificate using any other tooling outside of the dockerfile.
-You need to keep on mind to set them as **embedded resource** since the `GetSigningCertificate` method will be checking this file physically.
+You need to keep in mind to set them as **embedded resource** since the `GetSigningCertificate` method will be checking this file physically.

 If you don't want to use the `build-images-locally.ps1` to build the images or to build this image individually and manually, navigate to **Http.Api.Host** folder and run: